 Today’s guest blogger is Tess Casswell, a Mission Control Operator at the Johnson Space Center here in Houston.
 Today she writes about how challenger space centers such as the one we have here at HMNS and at the George Observatory started her on the path to working for NASA.
 Start your own journey by joining us this Saturday for Family Space Day at the George Observatory!

-My Challenger Center experience set me on a course that landed me as a Mission Control Operator here at Johnson Space Center in Houston.
+My Expedition Center experience set me on a course that landed me as a Mission Control Operator here at Johnson Space Center in Houston.

 During the CLCA fundraiser, Joe Allen told me that to become an astronaut I should become an engineer.
 I followed his advice and now I monitor the Environmental and Thermal Operating Systems (ETHOS) of the International Space Station.
 While my excitement about space flight began before CLCA was developed, my first CLC experience gave direction to my enthusiasm.

-Now that I live in Houston, I go often to the Challenger Learning Center at the George Observatory.
+Now that I live in Houston, I go often to the Expedition Center at the George Observatory.
 The missions there are fun and dynamic, and the observatory environment makes the location (and the groups who go there) unique!
-I hope that by volunteering I am able to pay forward the inspiration that the Challenger Center gave me.
+I hope that by volunteering I am able to pay forward the inspiration that the Expedition Center gave me.

 Recently the NASA Education web site did a feature on Tess.

 Upcoming Family Space Day at the George Observatory!